executors/executors/README.md

 *Effects:* adds the calling thread to the pool of workers.
 Blocks the calling thread until signalled to complete by `stop()` or `wait()`, and then blocks until all the threads created during `static_thread_pool` object construction have completed.
-(Note: The implementation is encouraged, but not required, to use the attached thread to execute submitted function objects.
+(Note: The implementation is required to use the attached thread to execute submitted function objects.
 RATIONALE: implementations in terms of the Windows thread pool cannot utilise user-provided threads. --end note) (NAMING: a possible alternate name for this